Doxazosin: High blood pressure

 Doxazosin is usually added to other antihypertensive therapy such as calcium channel antagonists, diuretics, beta-adrenoreceptor antagonists, angiotensin-converting enzyme inhibitors and angiotensin-2 receptor blockers.

 Doxazosin is generally considered to be safe, well tolerated and effective as an add-on (adjunctive) antihypertensive drug.

 Like other alpha-1 receptor antagonists, it has a role in the peri-operative management of pheochromocytoma.

 Benign prostatic hyperplasia

 Doxazosin is considered to be effective in reducing urinary symptom scores and improving peak urinary flow in men with benign prostatic hyperplasia.
 The bladder neck is densely packed with alpha-1 receptors.

 PTSD nightmares and flashbacks

 Sympatholytic drugs, including prazosin and doxazosin, are used for nightmares and flashbacks in posttraumatic stress disorder (PTSD).
 Doxazosin is very well tolerated for this constellation of symptoms.
 Given its long half-life, doxazosin lasts much longer than prazosin.
 While prazosin is dosed up to 4 times daily, doxazosin is generally dosed only once daily (at night).
 Both are alpha-1 antagonists.
 Other sympatholytic drugs include clonidine and guanfacine, which are alpha-2 agonists; they are not in the same exact class as doxazosin and prazosin.

+Pharmacology

+Doxazosin is an alpha-1 blocker, or an α_{1}-adrenergic receptor antagonist.

+It has also been identified as a potent vesicular monoamine transporter 2 (VMAT2) inhibitor (IC_{50} = 8 nM).